Caloni/caloni/content/post/real-programmers-dont-use-java.md

 And, finally, in their **Natural Habitat,** we can find pages and pages of assembly code scattered around the table, a computer locked by a remote kernel debugging serial cable, some notes in hex on a piece of paper, a few dozen browser pages openned about the behavior of functions in BIOS SATA HDDs with 500 GB working on RAID4, coffee (of course), chips, stains on the carpet.
 When there's nothing to do the environment is pretty tidy and one cannot notice the presence of Real Programmers in sight.

 And the **Future** of Real Programmer?
 Well, C may even be dying.
 But so what?
 It seems C++ supports pointers as well.
 The rest of the useless abstractions like classes and inheritance may be totally ignored.
-[The basics](http://brazil.joelonsoftware.com/Articles/BacktoBasics.html) will always exist.
-Forget versions with multiple inheritance and enigmatic concepts.
-Be a (wo)man!
+The basicsman!

 The real, happy, final truth is: regardless of how much more the world becomes "managed" behind frameworks and programmers who prefer to "do projects" behind their office packages and use cases, when problems pop up, some bug murky life threatening useful for a project, a Real Programmer will be there to save the day, because only a programmer really knows how to do his job well done and have a good night of sleep knowing that everything will just be OK.